aleen42/PersonalWiki/Programming/Shell/array/array.md

 # removal of the longest match from front of the string
 echo ${array[@]##t*e};  # => zero one two four five five

+# removal of the shortest match from front of the string

+# removal of the longest match from front of the string

 ```